ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.plan.md

 backend/documentation role, and move some of her backend duties to Ishwant.
 We had to move some of her backend duties to Ishwant because we realized documentation is significant time commitment and also that documentation is worth a considerable portion of our mark.
+Also, the other group members will add to the plan and review documents as they see fit.

+We will use our mark on the plan and review documents as a success metric.

 #### Roles & responsibilities